schwarz-e/schwarz-e.github.io/github-setup.md

 # Git Cheat Sheet

-As a researcher, you often need to build on existing code.
-This guide follows the typical workflow: finding a repository on GitHub, forking it to your account, creating a space on your local machine to experiment with code, and, when you're ready, and securely pushing your changes back to a new branch on your fork that is accessible by others who want to use your code.
+When running G&R simulations, you often need to build on existing code.
+This guide follows the typical workflow: finding a repository on GitHub, forking it to your account, creating a space on your local machine to experiment with code, and securely pushing your changes back to a new branch on your fork that is accessible by others who want to use your code.

 ## 1. Get the code

 Find the repository of the code you want to use.
 Hit the **"Fork"** button on the original GitHub repository to create a copy under your own account.
 Then, clone the repository to your local machine.

 * **Clone your forked repository locally:**

+In a terminal window, enter the following, replacing the `url` with the link to the GitHub repository (e.g., git@github.com:febiosoftware/FEBio.git).

     ```bash
     git clone [url]
     ```

 ## 2. Make a new branch

-To ensure your experiments don't break the original, stable code, you should create a dedicated development branch locally.
+To ensure your experiments don't break the original stable code, you should create a dedicated development branch locally.

 * **List all existing branches:**
     ```bash